Concealed Carry Reciprocity Map In The United States

 Alaska, Arizona honor each other.
 South Carolina, Kansas, Kentucky honor each other.
 Colorado, Florida also recognizes each other when it comes to permit issued in each of the mentioned states.

 As it was said earlier, nothing beats good old research when it comes to reciprocity.
 There is a thing called Google.
 Get on it and look into what it is you can and can't do when traveling through state lines.
 It doesn't take much time and is very doable nowadays with all the apps and websites out there to make life easier.
 Don't put this off.
 This is of the utmost importance when it comes to carrying and being a law-abiding citizen.
 Don't be lazy and keep it on the backburner because you may just be involved in criminal activities when you did nothing different that you have been doing for the longest time other than crossing a state line.

-Some states have different laws regarding types of guns you can carry, magazine capacity and open carry or concealed carry.
+Some states have different laws regarding types of guns you can carry, magazine capacity and open carry, concealed carry or even permitless carry.
 These are the small differences between states that can make a huge difference on how you can carry.
 Make sure that you are not breaking the law when entering neighboring states especially if you intend to take your handgun or rifles with you on your trip.

 *Please note, this article is not intended to replace seeking legal advise.
 Laws are constantly changing on a day to day basis.
 The responsibility is on you and you alone to know your rights and do the proper research in exercising your second amendment rights.